Understanding the Hamiltonian Monte Carlo through its Physics Fundamentals and Examples: Building the HMC algorithm

 at a given time $T$, considering as starting point $\left(q^{(i-1)}, p^{(i-1)}\right)$.
 The value $T$ is a tuning parameter.
-Its choice depends on the distribution to be simulated.
-It must be large enough so that the proposals are at an acceptable distance from the current states and the support of the target distribution can be efficiently explored.
+Its value depends on the target distribution to be simulated.
+It must be large enough so that the proposals are sufficiently far from the current state and the support of the target distribution can be efficiently explored.